 Previous GeneCards Identifiers for PAK3 Gene

 The protein encoded by this gene is a serine-threonine kinase and forms an activated complex with GTP-bound RAS-like (P21), CDC2 and RAC1.
 This protein may be necessary for dendritic development and for the rapid cytoskeletal reorganization in dendritic spines associated with synaptic plasticity.
-Defects in this gene are the cause of non-syndromic mental retardation X-linked type 30 (MRX30), also called X-linked mental retardation type 47 (MRX47).
-Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Apr 2016]
+Defects in this gene are the cause of a non-syndromic form of X-linked intellectual disability.
+Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2017]

 GeneCards Summary for PAK3 Gene

-PAK3 (P21 Protein (Cdc42/Rac)-Activated Kinase 3) is a Protein Coding gene.
-Diseases associated with PAK3 include Mental Retardation, X-Linked 30/47 and Non-Syndromic X-Linked Intellectual Disability.
-Among its related pathways are Axon guidance and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+PAK3 (P21 (RAC1) Activated Kinase 3) is a Protein Coding gene.
+Diseases associated with PAK3 include X-Linked Non-Specific Intellectual Disability.
+Among its related pathways are EPH-Ephrin signaling and Semaphorin interactions.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PAK1.